charto/cpak/README.md

 Encoding is similar to WKB (Well-Known Binary) with endianness flags omitted and all integers stored in a variable-length format.

+Geometry type IDs are multiplied by 2 compared to WKB.
+This allows the least significant bit to indicate spec level.

+- 0 means level 1.
+- 1 means level 2 (or higher).

+Floating point values need to be rounded to integers before encoding.
+Multiplying them by some factor first allows keeping fractional digits up to a desired precision.
+Powers of 2 and 10 both have their advantages when choosing a multiplication factor:

+- Base 2 allows easy further lossless conversion to WKB or shapefiles and back.
+- Base 10 allows easy further lossless conversion to WKT or GeoJSON and back.

+The same multiplication factor must be used when reading and writing, and level 1 leaves it to the application to guarantee this.
+Embedding cpak-encoded geometry into JSON is the recommended way to allow storing additional metadata.

 License
 =======